-- 2.20 Respect and safeguard our neighbourhood's heritage and character and enhance its design quality whilst seeking appropriate ways to make the area more sustainable. - Protect historic buildings and the area's conservation and design quality - Preserve and/or enhance the character, appearance and settings of the conservation area and listed buildings through high quality design, materials and finishes - Support upgrades to the building fabric that contribute to energy saving and a low carbon agenda whilst demonstrating high design quality and integration with the existing heritage of the area - Enhance the special character of Queen's Park through its public realm, buildings, trees and gardens - Embrace new design whilst respecting and preserving the character of the area - 2.21 Queen's Park residential and retail area is divided into distinctive character areas: see Character Areas - 2.22 Design Guides for each area have or are being developed.
-Each design guide is called a planning information guide and follows discussion with Westminster Planning North and Conservation and Heritage.
-For the Queen's Park Planning
+- 2.18 Respect and safeguard our neighbourhood's heritage and character and enhance its design quality whilst seeking appropriate ways to make the area more sustainable. - Protect historic buildings and the area's conservation and design quality - Preserve and/or enhance the character, appearance and settings of the conservation area and listed buildings through high quality design, materials and finishes - Support retrofitting that brings residential and business premises in line with the Passivhaus Standard and the achievement of net zero emissions whilst demonstrating high design quality and integration with the existing heritage of the area - Enhance the special character of Queen's Park through its public realm, buildings, trees and gardens - Embrace new design whilst respecting and preserving the character of the area - Queen's Park is made up of several character areas which are defined by the period in which they were built, their architecture and purpose.
+These include: - Queen's Park Estate Conservation Area (1500 small cottages, including 53 grade 2 listed properties, built by The Artizans Labourers and General Dwelling Company between 1874-1881)